MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: If I become eligible for connected groups, what happens?**

-We will begin connecting your existing groups as new groups get connected.
+We will begin connecting your existing groups as new groups get created.

  **Q: How many members can my group have?**